citomni/installer/README.md

 - App-local scaffold state format.
 - Checksum semantics for raw stubs and rendered files.
 - Read-only status and doctor diagnostics.
-- JSON output intended for DevKit and other tooling.
+- JSON output intended for project tooling and other automation.

 This package owns the mechanism, not the application.
 That distinction is the whole point.